01.Travel insurance traps

-- Pre-existing conditions can remind you of forgotten ailments, so this section is essential reading for anyone with any kind of medical condition, no matter how mild.
+- Pre-existing conditions can remind you of forgotten ailments, so this section is essential reading for anyone with any kind of medical condition, no matter how minor.

 - The general exclusions and policy cover sections are also must-reads.
 Policy cover is generally split into "what we will pay" and "what we won't pay", while general exclusions is a list of events that aren't covered by any section of the policy.
 These sections often contain the points of difference that determine if the policy is right for you.

 - The word definition table also contains some tricks of the policy – it's a good place to check on the definition of a 'relative', for example.

 - The claims section lists some further pointers to avoid or be aware of (e.g. you must not admit fault or liability in the case of an accident) and the paperwork you may need to collect while you're away if you need to make a claim (like police reports).